veysieken000-ctrl/zanistarast-ai-native-model/constitution/09-rastaras-verification-duty.md

 agents,
 reasoning systems,
 and recursive architectures
-must remain compatible with the Rastaras Verification Filter.
+must remain compatible with the Rasterast Verification Filter.

 Constitutional compatibility is mandatory.